How To Apply

 Welcome prospective graduate students!
 We are glad you are interested in choosing UC Berkeley to assist in your pursuit of higher education.

-The Graduate Division's Online Application will be available in early September 2015 at this link .
-Please note the Department of Astronomy admits new graduate students to the Fall Semester only.
+The Graduate Division's Online Application will be available beginning September 8th, 2015 at this link .
+Please note the Department of Astronomy admits new graduate students for the Fall Semester only.

 The application process is entirely online.
 Please read the application instructions thoroughly.
 All supporting material, including your transcript should upload to your application.
 Your application will be reviewed with your unofficial transcripts.
 If you are recommended for admission to the Astrophysics PhD program, you must submit official copies of your transcript for final approval of your admission by Graduate Division's Graduate Admissions Office.